banister/iprocess/README.md

 __DESCRIPTION__

-  IProcess, short for _Inter Process Communication(IPC) Process_, is a simple and easy-to-use way of transporting Ruby objects between processes running on UNIX-like operating systems.
+  IProcess, short for _Inter Process Communication(IPC) Process_, is a simple and easy-to-use library for transporting Ruby objects between processes running on UNIX-like operating systems.

 __EXAMPLES__